elajko/elajko/README.md

 - Databases and data processing (SQL and its flavours)
 - Full-stack web development (REST APIs, graphic design, PHP, Node.js, etc)
 - Version control and cooperation (Git/Github, verbal and written communication, etc)
+- Working with AI assistants like Claude Code to dramatically improve my productivity

 ### What I'm learning

-- How to improve my workflow with AI assistants like Copilot
 - Professional design philosophies used in the real world

 ### Where to find me